derekevans/xarray_dask_example/README.md

+# xarray_dask_example
-# Objective
+## Objective

-The objective of this reposisitory is to demonstrate distributed computing using dask and xarray.
+The objective of this reposisitory is to demonstrate distributed computing using xarray and Dask.

 ## Docker Compose
 Docker Compose is used to create containers running Jupyter Lab, Dask Scheduler, and Dask Worker.
 The purpose of using Docker Compose rather than using a Dask LocalCluster was to better resemble distributed computing across multiple nodes.
 For this example, the cluster contains three worker nodes.
-Each node has one worker process, three threads, and a memory limit of 4GB.
-Also, a /data volume is created and attached to each container.
+Each node has one worker process, three threads, and a 4GB memory limit.
+Also, a volume is created and attached to each container.

 ## Install